 8. Shabby Chic Kitchen Coffee Bar

 Everyone loves a little charm and comfort, and nothing says charm like a quirky shabby chic hutch.
-The curved shape of the back board conjures images of an Alice in Wonderland adventure, and the stenciled lettering declares the space in the kitchen.
+The curved shape of the backboard conjures images of an Alice in Wonderland adventure, and the stenciled lettering declares the space in the kitchen.
 Neutral, muted colors keep things from going on cute overload while keeping a homey, cozy atmosphere.
-Even the pussy willows in a large crystal pitcher highlights the comfort factor and adds some farmhouse and woodland charm.
+Even the cotton stems in a large crystal pitcher highlight the comfort factor and adds some farmhouse and woodland charm.
 Rough-hewn wood floors go well with this look.
 Accent everything with a gentle animal figurine and some greenery.

 9. A Coffee Cafe in Your Kitchen

 For those who love a high concept, try recreating a hip cafe right inside your home.
 A large wooden sign can announce a special spot near your kitchen or living room.
 A standalone shelf nailed to the wall creates a convenient space for your coffee bar without sacrificing space.
 Rough-hewed windows propped up against the wall underneath contribute to this modern hodge-podge of design while looking clean and neat.
 The cafe aesthetic can also be further celebrated by hanging a cheerful chalkboard with the daily specials nearby.
 For those who want to add a splash of personality, a spiral cup holder rack may be just the ticket.